EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Categories manually created for the two-color two-state DNA origami sample

 After categorization, we went to the *Histograms* tab to plot the results.
-As you can see on :numref:`apparent FRET plotting criteria`, we first chose the *Dynamic* category by clicking on the plus sign beside it, then for the *Plot Mode* we chose the *FRET Efficiency (apparent)* to be the x axis, and on the *Display Settings* we chose the histogrma type to be *framewise*.
+As you can see on :numref:`apparent FRET plotting criteria`, we first chose the *Dynamic* category by clicking on the plus sign beside it, then for the *Plot Mode* we chose the *FRET Efficiency (apparent)* to be the x axis, and on the *Display Settings* we chose the histogram type to be *framewise*.

 .. figure:: ./../../figures/examples/PA27_app_FRET_plotting.png
    :width: 300